charmed-kubernetes/kubernetes-docs/pages/k8s/1.24/upgrading.md

 This includes:

-- Docker
 - easyrsa
 - etcd
-- flannel, calico or other CNI
+- flannel, calico or other CNI charms

 Note that this may include other applications which you may have installed, such as Elasticsearch, Prometheus, Nagios, Helm, etc.